 We count it a privilege to guide our students through the exciting adventure that is English at Hayesfield.
 Our ultimate aim is to open their eyes and minds to the rich world of poetry, prose and drama around them.
-We seek to instil a lasting love of Literature – one that will stay with them for the rest of their lives.
+We seek to instil a lasting love and thirst of Literature – one that will stay with them for the rest of their lives.

 Our students are thoughtful, diligent, independent, curious and ambitious.

 Aligned with the National Curriculum English classes at Hayesfield provide relevant English language opportunities in reading, writing, listening, viewing, speaking and critical thinking.
 Experiences and activities will help students become discriminating users of both print and non-print media.
 Literary traditions of the past influence contemporary works; therefore, our selection of materials seeks to balance the classics with more modern works as we study literature in order to better understand ourselves and our world.

 Literary and media works, selected for excellence in both content and style, will promote humanistic attitudes, aesthetic appreciation, multi-cultural awareness, and critical evaluation skills.
 While the vast majority of literary works have been recognised as meritorious, some materials and resulting discussion may contain elements of a sensitive/ mature nature.
 These topics are dealt with in a sensitive manner.

 The Hayesfield English Curriculum map is designed to improve students’ awareness of the important role that the English language and its literature play in their intellectual, personal, and career development and will help them to acquire the knowledge, skills and opportunities that will enable them to attain their full potential and access the wider school curriculum.

 The English Faculty fully supports, and is committed to our aims: